Victorpalkin/gHacks/hacks/sap-cortex/README.md

 ### Tips

 - We recommend you to come up with your own solution to get a hands on experience with the data foundation in Cortex.
-- In case you are not familiar with SQL syntax, here are the SQL statements we prepared for you to answer the questions above.
-You need to idetify which statement answers which question.
+- In case you are not familiar with SQL syntax, please, use the provided SQL statements for each question.

-TODO: add SQL here

 - To view how a view was built and which tables constitute a view, please, use the tab "Details" and scroll down to view a query.

 ### Learning Resources